MauroMontan/dont-starve-together-api/README.md

-# Don't starve together API
+# Don't starve together REST API

 The Don't starve together API is a REST service for providing game information.